GoogleCloudPlatform/k8s-config-connector/CONTRIBUTING.md

 repo to quickly set up a local dev environment.

 1. Make sure you have [gcloud](https://cloud.google.com/sdk/docs/install)
     installed and configured with a default GCP project.
+Confirm that you have the role of either an editor or owner in this project.

 1. Make sure you have at least 30 GB of free disk size.